National Chung Hsing University: History

+On March 31, 1928, the academy was merged into the Department of Agriculture and Forestry at Taihoku Imperial University.
+In 1943, it separated from the university and was reorganized into an independent higher school which held classes at its original campus in Taipei.
+On October 1, 1943, the school was moved to Taichung City.
+After the end of World War II and the Retrocession of Taiwan in 1945, it was reorganized as the Taiwan Provincial Taichung Agricultural Junior College and consisted of three departments: Agronomy, Forestry, and Agricultural Chemistry.

-The university was originally founded as Advanced Academy of Agronomy and Forestry in Tainan in 1919.
-In 1928, the academy became a department affiliated to Taihoku Imperial University.
-In 1943, the department became an independent entity again and moved to Taichung.
-After the handover of Taiwan from Japan to the Republic of China in 1945, the school was reorganized and became Taichung Agricultural Junior College.
-In 1946, it was upgraded to Taichung College of Agriculture.
-In 1961, it merged with the newly established College of Science and Engineering and College of Law and Business and became Chung Hsing University.
-In 1971, it became a national university and was named National Chung Hsing University.
+On September 1, 1946, the school became the Taiwan Provincial College of Agriculture.
+On July 1, 1961, the college merged with the Taichung College of Science and Engineering and the Taipei College of Law and Business to form Taiwan Provincial Chung Hsing University, with a campus in Taichung and a campus in Taipei.
+It established an evening school on its Taipei campus in 1964 and a College of Liberal Arts was added to the Taichung campus in 1968.
+In 1971, it became a national university and assumed its current name.

 Campus

 The Taichung Campus contains the College of Liberal Arts, the College of Agriculture and Natural Resources, the College of Science, the College of Engineering, the College of Life Sciences, the College of Veterinary Medicine, the College of Social Sciences and Management, and the Extension Division for Inservice and Continuing Education.
 It is located in the south of Taichung City with an area of approximately 53 hectares.

 The university owns four experimental forests located in New Taipei City, Nantou County, Taichung City, and Tainan City, respectively.
 It also owns two experimental farms located at Wufeng and Wuri Districts in Taichung City.